Harvard referencing is the main referencing system used by the University. We have created a guide with examples below.

 The EndNote referencing software (version X8.1) and EndNote Web both contain the BCU Harvard referencing style.
 The software also connects with Word as an add-in (shown as a separate tab called EndNote X8, not the References tab).
 We recommend that you use this rather than other referencing software.
 EndNote Web training is available from IT Training.

 Free open source reference management software is also available.
-The University’s databases will often export references to software such as Zotero, CiteULike and Mendeley.
-If you wish to export and import citations between software packages we recommend using the .ris format.
+The University’s databases will often export references to software such as Zotero, CiteULike and Mendeley which all contain Word plug-ins.
+If you wish to export and import citations between software packages, use the .ris format.
+JabRef is open source reference management software that uses BibTeX as its native file format and is therefore used to create references within LaTeX.

 Want to understand more about referencing?